mountetna/monoetna/mountetna.github.io/metis.md

 If you have edit permission you may also:
 - *mv* - Rename a file on metis
 - *put* - Upload a folder to metis

+#### Avoiding token expiration

+Metis downloads may take days, especially for the initial download of a large corpus.
+A common issue is token expiration during the download.
+While resumption is relatively painless, token expiration will usually interrupt a workflow.
+There are some strategies you might employ to avoid token
+expiration:

+1. metis_client will attempt to juggle your token (keep it current) during an active download using Janus's `/refresh_token` endpoint.
+However, this will not re-export a valid token to your shell, so subsequent invocations of metis_client (e.g. if you are using command invocation to script downloads) will fail.

+2. You may use Janus's token generation scheme (see above) to refresh your token between downloads.
+This requires setting a public key on your Janus account.

 ## API